operating environment throws up extensive challenges…..

 the Universal Postal Union (UPU) introduced mandatory electronic advanced

 data (EAD) notification for every individual cross-border commercial mail item destined

 for delivery within the networks of designated postal operators worldwide.

 In addition, current

 developments at UPU level, in particular rising UPU tariffs, make the previous,

 often preferred model of the “classic postal channel”— sender hands mail to a

 non-EU postal operator which forwards it to an EU postal operator for customs

 Users of this traditional

-channel will need to look for new and efficient customs clearance and VAT
+channel now need to look for new and efficient customs clearance and VAT